 This infamous answer on StackOverflow have reached meme status.
 The question is about finding opening tags in XHTML using a regular expression, and the answer makes it abundantly clear that this is not possible - and you will surely go mad if you try.

-The answer is hilarious.
+The answer is hilarious, and is one of the most upvoted answers ever.
 Unfortunately it is also wrong.
-It is quite possible and not even that hard:
+It is quite possible and not even that difficult:

 ( # match all tags in XHTML but capture only opening tags <!-- .*? --> # comment | <!\[CDATA\[ .*? \]\]> # CData section | <!DOCTYPE ( "" [^""]* "" | ' [^']* ' | [^>/'""] )* > | <\? .*? \?> # xml declaration or processing instruction | < \w+ ( "" [^""]* "" | ' [^']* ' | [^>/'""] )* /> # self-closing tag | < (?<tag> \w+ ) ( "" [^""]* "" | ' [^']* ' | [^>/'""] )* > # opening tag - captured | </ \w+ \s* > # end tag )